MistUnky/minebase/misc/api.md

 Byte
 An Integer in the range of 0 to 255.

+Formspec
+A string containing formspec definitions.

 Integer
 An number value without a fractional component.

 InvRef
 A reference to an inventory of the Minetest Engine.

-Itemname
-A string representing a registered Item like.
-"mod:item"
+ItemStack
+An object representing a stack of items.
+It occupies one slot in an inventory.

 Listname
 A string associated with a list of ItemStacks in an inventory.

+Name
+A string representing a registered item, node, entity, biome or something else.
+"mod:item", "mod:node", "mod:biome"

 Node
 A table with values assigned to the keys name, param1 and param2.
-{name = Itemname, param1 = Byte, param2 = Byte}
+{name = Name, param1 = Byte, param2 = Byte}

 Player
 An ObjectRef representing a Player.
 The object only lasts as long as the player